 Let’s go a bit deeper into the Kurt Lewin three-step model; we’ll start with the first stage.

 In the Unfreeze stage of Lewin’s three-stage model, you’ll address existing behaviors and why they need to be changed.
 This will involve moving people from the status quo to your desired future state.

-This stage can be the most difficult because it will involve changing things people are doing, and they may not want to change or understand why it’s necessary.
+This first stage, in the Kurt Lewin theory model, can be the most difficult because it will involve changing things people are doing, and they may not want to change or understand why it’s necessary.

 Determine the Need for Change

 In this step, you detail out why change is happening.
 What is the reason everyone is going to change from the status quo?
 What is the benefit to the organization?
 To each individual?

 You need to identify these answers because they’re going to be the tools you use to help “unfreeze” people from their current behaviors and convince them to move to the new ones.